 See the Manx Scouts Calendar for upcoming training courses.

-Contact the Training Manager if you have any questions.
+Contact us on one of the following addresses if you have any queries:

 There are some mandatory training modules which must be completed when you start your new role.
 This training varies depending on what role you are taking on and is broken down below.
 The Getting Started training is required to be done within five months of taking up the role (usually the date of the interview), but it can be done before the interview.